 Remember how Facebook fell victim to a major data breach back in 2018?
 Approximately 50 million Facebook user profiles were collected without Facebook‘s consent by an outside company called Cambridge Analytica.

 The outsider company got the data from the social media platform directly through a researcher who worked at the University of Cambridge, who built a personality quiz in the form of a Facebook app that was designed to take the information from those who volunteered to give access to their data for the quiz.

 However, not only did the app collect the quiz taker’s data, but it also collected the data of the friends and family members of the quiz takers.

 Facebook had a loophole in their system due to which over 50 million Facebook users had their data exposed to Cambridge Analytica without their consent.
-Even though Facebook banned the sale of their data, Cambridge Analytica turned around and sold the data for political consulting.
+Even though Facebook banned the sale of their data, Cambridge Analytica turned around and sold the data to political consulting companies.

-Now, companies will continue looking for ways to harvest data, especially PII, by offering products to consumers and increase their profits.
+Now, many other companies will continue looking for ways to harvest data, especially PII.
 But they should be met with more stringent regulations so that another debacle like Facebook‘s data breach isn’t repeated.